 Again, unsurprising is the way Claudio upholds the liberal rhetoric.
 At the same time that he likens Dutertians to communists, he distances himself and tacitly proclaims himself as better.
 He is “comfortable with changing [his] mind,” he is not “hard-headed.”
 This paves the way for his final sweep of grandeur and supremacy: he declaims pride in being a “yellowtard,” he prizes change, a “slow” one–obviously one that prizes “due process” and likely blind to the crookedness of the mechanisms of such process—not like Duterte’s bloody version.
 Finally, as a proud yellowtard, he licks “basic democracy” and “basic decency” before attaching these to himself.

 Against the bloody, the autocratic and the oppressive options that is the political Right represented by Duterte and the Left embodied by the ND Movement, Claudio heralds liberal democracy as the lesser evil.
 (Maybe to his credit or just another index of the weakness of his arguments, Claudio also sees faults in PNoy’s (Benigno Aquino’s) administration, the most recent exponent (and quite literally) of liberal politics: “While PNoy was, indeed, elite, and while the inaction in Hacienda Luisita was elitist (reflective of the broader cowardice of Aquino’s Department of Agrarian Reform under the pygmy Gil de los Reyes), there is nothing more elitist than a drug war that systematically targets the poor”).
-But how exactly does he accounts for the “evils” of the previous liberal administration?
+But how exactly does he account for the “evils” of the previous liberal administration?

 Aside from his oversimplification, what sap Leloy’s arguments is his selective silences.
 In talking about the Hacienda Luisita, a salient smear on the Aquino legacy, he only speaks of PNoy’s “inaction.”
 Why was there no mention of the equally bloody Hacienda Luisita Massacre?
 Why is there no mention of the Massacre which undeniably exemplifies the “basic democracy” and “basic decency” Leloy was gaga about?